-- Be registered (number of credits at time of disbursement review determines amount of award- if this number changes between time of review, typically the third Wednesday of the quarter, and time of disbursement, student checks may be held to await adjustment in a following disbursement period) - Maintain satisfactory academic progress - Be attending all classes (instructors report attendance onlinesigned attendance sheets are not accepted for release of student checks) - 2.
-For students who meet the priority or on-time disbursement deadlines (see below), Pell and most other awards are disbursed on the 3rd Friday of each academic quarter (in summer, the 2nd Friday).
-The State Need Grant/Washington Opportunity Pathway Scholarship is disbursed on the 4th Friday (no State Need Grant in summer). - 3.
+- ✓ Be attending all classes (instructors report attendance online- signed attendance sheets are not accepted for release of student checks) - For students who meet the priority or on-time disbursement deadlines (see below), Pell and most other awards are disbursed on the 3rd Friday of each academic quarter Fall-Spring.
+Pell and any other applicable awards are disbursed on the 2nd Friday for Summer quarter depending on when the census date occurs.
+WA state aid may be delayed if funds are not yet able to be requested.
+You will be notified via email when your aid is disbursed. - 2.
 For students who miss the priority and on time disbursement deadlines, they will be able to receive their aid within 6-8 working weeks of a completed file, depending on workload.
 During holidays and other times of school closure, these disbursements may take longer.
 Processing late files takes a great deal of time and it is therefore recommended that all required information is submitted well before the start of the quarter.
-Submitting a FAFSA or other required documents after the quarter has begun will make it likely that the student will be unable to receive aid until the quarter is well underway. - 4.
-Students requiring books before the financial aid disbursements may make use of the online book ordering service, MBS, available online at www.nwic.edu, or they may purchase books from the Lummi campus bookstore.
-At either store, students who are enrolled for classes will receive within 24 hours to their NWIC student email address a code that they may use to bill up to \$300 to their student account, payable by the 7th week of the quarter.
-All students are eligible for this service, regardless of their financial aid standing and students are required to settle their student account by no later than the 7th week of the quarter or they will be unable to register for following quarters.
+Submitting a FAFSA or other required documents after the quarter has begun pretty much guarantees that the student will be unable to receive aid until the quarter is well underway. - 3.
+Students requiring books before the financial aid disbursements may make use of the online book ordering service, available online at http://books.nwic.edu.
+Students can request a \$300 credit that will be billed to their NWIC student account.
+All students are eligible for this service, regardless of their financial aid standing and students are required to settle their student account.
+If the student's debt is \$500 or more, the student will receive an Accounts Receivable (AR) hold that will prevent registration for future quarters.
+Any debt of \$10 or more will result in a transcript (TR) hold, preventing the student from accessing their transcript.